 Then I drive away and start doing math I probably shouldn’t do.

-Because here’s the thing: globally, we are generating about 2.1 billion tonnes of municipal solid waste every single year.
+Globally, we are generating about 2.1 billion tonnes of municipal solid waste every single year.
 Not a typo.
 And that number is projected to nearly double — to 3.8 billion tonnes — by 2050.
 Which is a number so large it stops meaning anything, like when astronomers tell you the nearest star is 4.2 light-years away and you’re just supposed to nod and act like you processed that.

 Those dumps closed.
 Got capped.
-Turned into ‘parks.’
+Turned into “parks.”
 And then quietly everybody forgot about them, because the garbage trucks just kept coming and the bag kept going to the curb and you didn’t have to think about it anymore.

 That’s the whole racket.
 Out of sight, out of mind.
 Except I can’t stop thinking about it.

-Let’s start with New York City, since it’s the easiest to wrap your head around — or at least try to.
+Start with New York City, since it’s the easiest to wrap your head around — or at least try to.
 NYC generates roughly 13,000 tons of residential waste every single day.
 Just the city.
 The five boroughs.
 Every day.
 81% of it goes to landfills or incinerators, mostly outside the state.
 Every year, the diesel trucks haul that garbage a combined distance equivalent to driving around the Earth over 300 times.

 870,000